 CPSI is a leading provider of healthcare solutions and services for community hospitals, their clinics and other healthcare systems.
-Founded in 1979, CPSI is the parent of six companies - Evident, LLC ("Evident"), American HealthTech, Inc. ("AHT"), TruBridge, LLC ("TruBridge"), iNetXperts, Corp. d/b/a Get Real Health ("Get Real Health"), TruCode LLC ("TruCode"), and Healthcare Resource Group, Inc. ("HRG").
+Founded in 1979, CPSI is the parent of seven companies - Evident, LLC ("Evident"), American HealthTech, Inc. ("AHT"), TruBridge, LLC ("TruBridge"), iNetXperts, Corp. d/b/a Get Real Health ("Get Real Health"), TruCode LLC ("TruCode"), Healthcare Resource Group, Inc. ("HRG"), and Viewgol, LLC ("Viewgol").
 Our combined companies are focused on helping improve the health of the communities we serve, connecting communities for a better patient care experience, and improving the financial operations of our customers.
 Evident provides comprehensive acute care electronic healthcare record ("EHR") solutions for community hospitals and their affiliated clinics.
 AHT is one of the nation's largest providers of post-acute care EHR solutions and services for post-acute care facilities.
 TruBridge focuses on providing business, consulting and managed IT services, along with its complete revenue cycle management ("RCM") solution, for all care settings.
 Get Real Health focuses on solutions aimed at improving patient engagement for individuals and healthcare providers.
 TruCode provides medical coding software that enables complete and accurate code assignment for optimal reimbursement.
 HRG provides specialized RCM solutions for facilities of all sizes.
+Viewgol, which was acquired in October 2023 and will be included within our RCM segment, provides revenue cycle analytics software and outsourced service solutions to the ambulatory healthcare market.